West Yorkshire Fire & Rescue Service: Station closures

-In the same year, Batley and Dewsbury's fire stations were merged into a single site in Dewsbury and Brighouse and Elland fire stations were also amalgamated into one fire station in Rastrick that is nearer to the M62 motorway. the stations at Otley and Rawdon were due to be closed and replaced with a combined site located in the Menston area, but these plans were abandoned after a suitable site could not be found.
+In the same year, Batley and Dewsbury's fire stations were merged into a single site in Dewsbury and Brighouse and Elland fire stations were also amalgamated into one fire station in Rastrick that is nearer to the M62 motorway. the stations at Otley and Rawdon were due to be closed and replaced with a combined site located in the Menston area, but these plans were abandoned after a suitable site could not be found.Cleckheaton Fire Station which housed the Technical Rescue Unit closed in 2025 after decades in operation, due to a newer and better facility being opened on the grounds of the new Birkenshaw Fire Headquarters, Spen Valley Community Fire Station.
+The new station will continue to house the Technical Rescue Unit.